atomist-seeds/demo-sdm/README.md

 an Atomist demo software delivery machine

-Instance of an Atomist Software Delivery Machine that can be used to automate delivery of Atomist automatiom-client projects, like SDMs.
+Instance of an Atomist Software Delivery Machine that can be used to automate delivery of Atomist automation-client projects, like SDMs.

 ## Demos